-I once told a friend that having four kids has caused my husband and I to work harder to not disagree.
-She looked at me appalled and said, “I thought that marriage is supposed to get easier with time.”
+I once told a friend that having four kids has caused my husband and I to work harder not to disagree.
+She looked at me appalled and said, “I thought marriage is supposed to get easier with time.”
 I understand her thinking, but if you look at things that cause stress, raising several young kids does!
-It’s okay to feel like marriage is slightly more challenging than it was before kids.
+It’s okay to feel like marriage is slightly more challenging than before kids.
 This phase will pass and they will grow!
-But for now, know that you aren’t crazy if it seems BUSY!
+But for now, know you aren’t crazy if it seems BUSY!
 It is.
 That’s not a reason for guilt.
 It’s a reason to pursue time for connection and communication.

 12. You will grow.
 Do it together.

 As you age, so will your interests, likes, and passions.
 Growth can pull you apart or pull you together.
 Take time to do things with your spouse.
 Even if their dreams are not yours.
 Take time to listen and support.

 This last one is funny but true!
 Marriage with kids is messy.
 And if it doesn’t involve cleaning, chaos can quickly ensue.
 Set a timer and clean together as a fam to avoid being overwhelmed.
 For a little more fun, turn on your favorite tune too!